 The fundamental factor driving innovation-based policies is the applicability of goals.
 Funding goes to areas where it will have the most tangible impact; for instance, health, food and environmental security (Burkhard et al., 2016; Lippolis et al., 2023).
 Yet, both theoretical and applied research are key contributors to innovation.
-Highly-theoretical fields can contribute their expertise to highly-applied topics, as is seen in Physics, Mathematics and Chemistry (Aziz et al., 2020; cfr.
-Le et al., 2019).
-Moreover, the humanities are also a source of innovation-oriented research, linking elements of technology and natural sciences in order to offer novel approaches to market-oriented processes and products (ibid.; cfr.
-Lopes and de Carvalho, 2018; ; ).
+Highly-theoretical fields can contribute their expertise to highly-applied topics, as is seen in Physics, Mathematics and Chemistry (Aziz et al., 2020; Le et al., 2019).
+Moreover, the humanities are also a source of innovation-oriented research, linking elements of technology and natural sciences in order to offer novel approaches to market-oriented processes and products ( Lopes and de Carvalho, 2018; Le et al., 2019; Aziz et al., 2020).

 Funding schemes pushing open science and the OI framework should look for collaboration in large-scale research projects to bring together expertise from a range of areas.
 The applicability of OI guidelines and policies is dependent on the extent to which specific know-how can be linked and directed.
 In many cases, this dynamic (re-)creates knowledge networks that expand beyond disciplinary boundaries.
 From an OI perspective, the participation of various actors and organisations permits a more dynamic flow of information, facilitating not only the initial objective, but potentially giving way to secondary research goals that may have ‘spilled over’ during the intended R&D process.
-Within this R&D process, particularly when large, multi and interdisciplinary teams are involved, uncertainty is characteristic of attempts to convert fundamental or basic research into applied innovation (Frankfort & Hagedoorn, 2023).
+Within this R&D process, particularly when large, multi and interdisciplinary teams are involved, uncertainty is characteristic of attempts to convert fundamental or basic research into applied innovation (Frankfort and Hagedoorn, 2023).
 Uncertainty in the management of innovation is closely linked with legal frameworks at the U+I level (Hidalgo, 2023).
 More precisely, from the legal perspective, IP rights and regulations are the basic elements that facilitate or hinder the management of open innovation.